TeamRizu/outfox-wikijs/dev/theming/Theming-Scripts.md

 	...
 }

--- to clean the object, just reasign the value back to an empty table.
+-- to clean the object, just reasign the value back to nil.
-MyGlobalObject = {}
+MyGlobalObject = nil
 ```